Planning for termination and exit in your shareholders' agreement

 - expand the company, keep it moving and make a public placing (“IPO”) of its shares when that is possible

 We are not suggesting that you can run a business on the basis of wishful thinking.
 Rather our point is that, just as you include other terms within the agreement, it is worth stating general intentions because they provide the framework within which the precise decisions can be made later on.

 Then plan for the less desirable

 It is far more likely that "Plan A" doesn't happen than it does.

 Next, you need to make a list of what else might happen.
 For ideas, consider:

-- a dispute among all shareholders forces you into divided camps
+- a dispute among all shareholders forces you into divided camps or deadlock

 - a director-shareholder acts in a way to harm the company and triggers a bad leaver clause